hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 	cookie_browser=firefox::Video & Music

-Most characters other than English letters are supported here.
+Most characters are supported here besides English characters.

 Even if you are a Chrome or Edge user, you can use this automatic extraction to prevent the trouble of manually extracting cookies.
 In that case, use Firefox as a secondary browser (sub-browser) and log in to each website with it.

 ### Prepare a cookie file manually